MySQL Installation and Configuration¶

 The Host Server installation package ships with a script that performs the required configuration steps:

-- Create the required MySQL user teamdrive, assign the provided password and the required database privileges (requires access to the MySQL root account)
+teamdrive, assign the provided password and assign the necessary database privileges (requires access to the MySQL

 - Create and populate the required Hosting Service MySQL databases